GordonHoklinder/remote-print/README.md

 ### Different type of printer

 It's possible to use Remote Print with any type of 3D printer, not just Prusa Mini.
-The only thing you need to do is to replace the gcodes in `remote-print/printing/` with the ones corresponding to your printer.
+The only thing you need to do is to replace the gcodes in `remote-print/printing/gcode_sender` with the ones corresponding to your printer.

 ### Custom location of the server app
 If you did not clone this repository on the server into your home folder, you may be getting errors on your raspberry.
 To solve this, change the `SERVER_GCODE_LOCATION` in the file `remote-print/raspberry/file_loader.py` appropriately.

+### Different USB port
+If the printer is connected to a different port than `ttyACM0` the app will refuse to run.
+This can be fixed by editing the `USB_PORT` property in the file `remote-print/printing/gcode_sender`.

 # Final notes